Berea-College-CSC-226/p01-final-project-p01_falucskaic_millere4/README.md

 CRC Card(s):

-(image/codon_chart_crc.png "Image of CRC card as an example.
+[Don't leave me in your README!](image/codon_chart_crc.png "Image of CRC card as an example.
 Upload your CRC card(s) in place of this one. ")

-(image/mRNA_seq_CRC.png "Image of CRC card as an example.
+[Don't leave me in your README!](image/mRNA_seq_CRC.png "Image of CRC card as an example.
 Upload your CRC card(s) in place of this one. ")

-(image/translator_crc.png "Image of CRC card as an example.
+[Don't leave me in your README!](image/translator_crc.png "Image of CRC card as an example.
 Upload your CRC card(s) in place of this one. ")

-(image/user_interface_crc.png "Image of CRC card as an example.
+[Don't leave me in your README!](image/user_interface_crc.png "Image of CRC card as an example.
 Upload your CRC card(s) in place of this one. ")

 Branches:

 ```
     Branch 1 starting name: skaiWalker_P01_wLizard
-    Branch 2 starting name: Lizard_P01
+    Branch 2 starting name: lizardlair_P01
 ```

 ### References